fadden/CiderPress2/ndocs/Manual-cp2.md

 Creates a new directory.
 Only useful on disk images with hierarchical filesystems, such as ProDOS and HFS.

-Usage: `cp2 mkdir [options] <ext-archive> dir-name`
+Usage: `cp2 mkdir [options] <ext-archive> dir-path`

-Missing directory components are added automatically, so you can create "a/b/c" in one step.
+Nonexistent directory components are added automatically, so you can create "a/b/c" in one step even if "a" and "a/b" don't exist.

 Wildcards are not processed.
 Filenames are adjusted to be valid on the target filesystem.